sun-heqi/Hot2Mol/README.md

 This repository contains the PyTorch implementation of *Designing target-specific PPI inhibitors with hot-spot-guided deep generative model*.

-Through the guidance of pharmacophore, PGMG provides a flexible strategy to generate bioactive molecules with structural diversity in various scenarios using a trained variational autoencoder.

 ## Overview

-PGMG aims to provide a flexible strategy to generate bioactive molecules with structural diversity in various scenarios, especially when the activity data is scarce.
+Protein-protein interactions (PPIs) play crucial roles in cellular functions and represent compelling targets for drug discovery.
+However, developing effective small molecule inhibitors for PPIs is challenging due to their flat and wide interfaces.
+To address this challenge, we propose Hot2Mol, a deep learning framework designed to generate PPI inhibitors by mimicking the pharmacophores of hot-spot residues, thereby achieving high affinity and selectivity.
+Hot2Mol utilizes E(n)-equivariant graph neural networks to accurately encode 3D molecular structures and pharmacophore patterns.
+A conditional transformer is used to generate molecules while optimizing drug-like properties.

-PGMG only requires a pharmacophore hypothesis as input.
-The hypothesis can be constructed using only a few ligands or the structure of the receptor or the ligand-receptor complex.
+Hot2Mol only requires a pharmacophore hypothesis as input.
+The hypothesis can be constructed by sampling pharmacophores from hot-spot residues at PPI interfaces.
+The hot-spot residues may be computed using docking methods like HawkDock, or obatained from literatures.
-The pharmacophore hypothesis will be transformed into a weighted complete graph based on the shortest-path distance and feed into the model.
-The model will then rapidly generate a large number of molecules that satisfy the conditions.

 ![model_framework.png](pics%2Fmodel_framework.png)